There used to be a time when ranking a web page was as simple as writing a bunch of low-quality articles.

 Adding the Google Analytics tracking code to your website is fairly simple.
 In case you’re using a CMS like WordPress, simply install the Google Analytics plugin.

-Add Your Website to Google Search Console
+2. Add Your Website to Google Search Console

 Formerly known as the Webmaster Tools, the Google Search Console is an invaluable tool for anyone focused on improving their site’s SEO.

 - The number of people visiting your website via search